-- 1. At Federation licensed competitions, horses entering the grounds must be accompanied by documentation of Equine Influenza Virus and Equine Herpes Virus (Rhinopneumonitis) vaccinations within six months prior to entering the stables.
+- 1. Horses entering the grounds must be accompanied by documentation of Equine Influenza Virus and Equine Herpes Virus (Rhinopneumonitis) vaccinations within six months prior to entering the stables.
 Horses not in compliance with this rule may be required to leave the competition grounds upon request by Competition Management.
 Documentation should consist of one of the following methods mentioned below.
 The frequency of vaccine administration should be per the vaccine manufacturers' or veterinarian's recommendations.
 It is recommended that vaccines are administered by or under the direction of a veterinarian. - 2.
-In the case of vaccines administered by a veterinarian, the exhibitor, upon request by Competition Management, must provide documentation from the veterinarian on documenting that the horse in question received the vaccinations; name of the vaccines and date of vaccine administration. - 3.
-In the case of vaccines administered by a person other than a veterinarian, the exhibitor, upon request by Competition Management, must provide a receipt of the vaccine purchase which is signed by the owner, or agent with care, custody, and control of the horse; name, serial number and expiration date of the vaccine; and date of vaccine administration. - 4.
-In the case of a horse that is unable to receive either of the vaccinations due to a history of adverse reactions, the exhibitor, upon request by Competition Management, must provide a letter from the veterinarian on official letterhead stating that the horse in question cannot be vaccinated due to medical concerns and a log of temperatures taken twice daily for the seven days prior to entering the competition grounds.
+In the case of vaccines administered by a veterinarian, the exhibitor must provide documentation from the veterinarian on documenting that the horse in question received the vaccinations; name of the vaccines and date of vaccine administration. - 3.
+In the case of vaccines administered by a person other than a veterinarian, the exhibitor must provide a receipt of the vaccine purchase which is signed by the owner, or agent with care, custody, and control of the horse; name, serial number and expiration date of the vaccine; and date of vaccine administration. - 4.
+In the case of a horse that is unable to receive either of the vaccinations due to a history of adverse reactions, the exhibitor must provide a letter from the veterinarian on official letterhead stating that the horse in question cannot be vaccinated due to medical concerns and a log of temperatures taken twice daily for the seven days prior to entering the competition grounds.
 These horses must also have their temperature taken and logged twice daily while on the competition grounds.
-The log of temperatures should be provided to the Competition Management, steward, or technical delegate when requested. - 5.
-Competition Management may not amend or enhance vaccination requirements without prior approval of the Veterinary Committee.
-BOD 1/17/15 Effective 12/1/15.
+The log of temperatures should be provided to the Show Management when requested.

-This decision to require vaccination was voted on at the February 27th Spring Horse Advisory Council meeting by the district delegates.
 Although none of the vaccines available currently claim to prevent against the neurologic form of the disease, studies have shown that some vaccines decrease viral shedding and produce higher antibody titers.
 The vaccines with the greatest ability to limit nasal shedding and viremia of the neuro virulent strain include the vaccines licensed for control of abortion (Pneumabort®-K & Prodigy®), and the MLV vaccine (Rhinomune® & Calvenza®).